raxsha/TheActivistWatch/README.md

 ### Until ActivistWatch is on the play store:
 * If not installed, please install Android Studio (https://developer.android.com/studio/index.html)
+* If you plan on implementing local versions of the application, ensure you have a proper JDK installed (tutorial on link provided above).
+Android Studio comes with a simplified JDK for rapid development, but some issues may arise down the line if you rely solely on this simplified version.
 * Open Android Studio and select "Import Project from Existing Sources"
 * Select "Version Control", and type "https://github.com/rakshamuth/TheActivistWatch.git" in the box.
 Select "Next" until you get to "Finish."
 This will load the project code.
 Instantiating the project in this manner will automatically kickoff Gradle for you, downloading all dependencies found in gradle.build without any further work necessary.